Six Sigma Belts, Executives and Champions – What Does It All Mean?

 - Executives: Provide overall alignment by establishing the strategic focus of the Six Sigma program within the context of the organization’s culture and vision.

-Add One of these ASQ Six Sigma Certification Credentials to Your Name
+Add ASQ Six Sigma Certification Credentials to Your Name

 ASQ certification is a formal recognition that an individual has demonstrated a proficiency within, and comprehension of, a specific body of knowledge.